Q: When will the season be played?

 Q: What if I want my child to play in a different age group?

-While we strongly discourage children from playing in a different age group, the association will accept such a request from a parent in certain situations.
-If you believe that your player needs to play in another age group, you must come to the in person registration.
-Please ask to speak to John Casey, President of DYBSA.
+For safety reasons, we strongly discourage children from playing in a different age groups.
+The association will review a special request from a parent in certain situations.
+If you believe that your player needs to play in another age group, you must come to walk-up registration.

-Q: I would like to be a manager or assistant coach on my child’s team.
+Q: I would like to be head coach, assistant coach or team parent on my child’s team.
 How do I apply?

 Concussion Education form is a document pertaining to concussion awareness.
 The Return to Play HB 284 educated members about symptoms and signs of a concussion.
 Click Here For More Information